tweag/cardano-conformance-testing-of-consensus/docs/design.md

 [`TestSuite`](#testsuite-anchor), from which we can extract both the existing `tasty` test suite, as well as the data for `testgen`.

-This step will require patching `ouroboros-consensus`, which is why we want to have proven the technology before making upstream changes.
+This step will require patching `ouroboros-consensus`'s test suite, which is why we want to have proven the technology before making upstream changes.